Pinaki82/Tulu-C-IDE/README.md

 [AutoComplPop](https://github.com/vim-scripts/AutoComplPop.git): With this plugin, your vim comes to automatically opens popup menu for completions when you enter characters or move the cursor in Insert mode.

+[vim-grammarous
+](https://github.com/rhysd/vim-grammarous.git): A frontend grammar checker for Vim that uses [LanguageTool](https://languagetool.org/download/) in the backend.
+Simply do `:GrammarousCheck`.
+This plugin automatically downloads LanguageTool on Linux, which requires Java 8+.
+Install Jave Runtime Environment on Ubuntu derivatives: `sudo apt install default-jre'.
+On Windows OS, extract "languagetool-*.zip" in the 'misc' (`%userprofile%\.vim\plugged\vim-grammarous\misc' or `%userprofile%\.vim\misc') folder.

 [Mustang Vim Colorscheme](https://github.com/croaker/mustang-vim.git): This is a modified version of the awesome mustang colorscheme by hcalves, published on deviantART.

 [mustang_green-Vim-Colourscheme](https://github.com/Pinaki82/mustang_green-Vim-Colourscheme.git): A dark Vim colour scheme.